rh-telco-tigers/ocpcfbuild/README.md

 * SSH Public Key -
 * RHCOS AMI - https://docs.openshift.com/container-platform/4.6/installing/installing_aws/installing-aws-user-infra.html#installation-aws-user-infra-rhcos-ami_installing-aws-user-infra
 * AWS VPC ID - this will look something like "vpc-026c4e9f12adc018d"
-* AWS Private Subnet ID(s) - this will look something like "subnet-0655610aa6217f120".
-You may have multiple of these which will help with HA.
+* AWS Private Subnet ID - this will look something like "subnet-0655610aa6217f120".
 * EBS Encryption Key - This is used to encrypt the boot disk at build time.
 This will look something like "alias/encryptionkeyname"
 * AWS Tags - Review the template json and yaml for AWS resource tags that may apply.
 * Base Domain name - This is something like example.com
 * Cluster Name - This would be the cluster name you are building and will be used to create the fully qualified domain name eg. cfbuild.example.com
+* S3 Bucket OR a separate web server that supports https with a valid signed certificate that can host the bootstrap.ign file
+* AWS credentials, or an AWS ec2 instance with the appropriate roles assigned for the creation of EC2 instances, as well as load balancers and security groups

 ## Installing Your Cluster